 Diego Song

-Diego is a current Ph.D. candidate in Biomedical Engineering at Columbia University in the City of New York.
-He is interested in the development and translation of innovative devices, imaging, informatics, and biotechnology.
-He currently conducts research on the cutting edge of optical coherence tomography as an imaging modality to improve clinical workflow with the assistance of up and coming tools, such as deep learning, compressed sensing, and automated image classification and processing.
+He currently conducted research on the cutting edge of optical coherence tomography as an imaging modality to improve clinical workflow with the assistance of up and coming tools, such as deep learning, compressed sensing, and automated image classification and processing.

-Diego obtained a B.S. in Electrical Engineering from Columbia University and a B.A. in Physics from Wesleyan University.
-He attended medical school before steering his career path towards research at the crossroads of engineering and medicine.
+Prior to graduate school, Diego obtained a B.S. in Electrical Engineering from Columbia University and a B.A. in Physics from Wesleyan University.
+He also attended medical school before steering his career path towards research at the crossroads of engineering and medicine.

 He is curious and has a passion for scientific research.
 With Brian Stewart, he investigated for many years the atomic and molecular physics of molecular collisions in simple atomic systems.
 He also explored accelerator physics at Jefferson Lab, where he optimized high-vacuum systems for a free-electron laser.
 Having become increasingly interested in the applications of engineering in healthcare, he spent a summer at UCLA's Kamei Lab synthesizing nanoparticles for purposes of therapeutic drug delivery and the photothermal treatment of cancer.
 He also did imaging and image processing algorithm research as a fellow at the National Institute of Biomedical Imaging and Bioengineering (NIBIB).